 Desirable:

-• Language capability, the ability to speak other languages, in particular French and Spanish
+• Language capability, the ability to speak other languages.

-• A working knowledge of tennis would be an advantage
+• An interest in and working knowledge of tennis would be an advantage

 Benefits: